kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 #### User Interface and Experience Enhancements

-Advanced user interfaces that provide intuitive visualization of energy flows, costs, and schedules would enhance user engagement and trust.
+User interfaces that provide intuitive visualization of energy flows, costs, and schedules would enhance user engagement and trust.
 Incorporating user feedback mechanisms that allow users to refine the system's understanding of their preferences would improve personalization over time.

 Mobile applications with notification systems for important events (e.g., schedule changes, unexpected price changes) would enhance the user experience and encourage active participation.

-### User Experience Enhancements

-Advanced user interfaces that provide intuitive visualization of energy flows, costs, and schedules would enhance user engagement and trust.
-Mobile applications with notification systems would improve user interaction with the system.

 #### Hardware Requirements